DanDreadless/Vault1337/README.md

 ## Project detail
 > Firstly, I would like to shout out the [Viper-Framework](https://github.com/viper-framework) which has been the main inspiration /  motivation for this project.

-> Secondly, I'm still learning so please don't harras me for my poor coding skills! yes, I am asking LLMs for help and so should you! - (SNYK backup to help reduce vulnerable code from LLMs)
+> Secondly, I'm Currently in the process of re-writing this with proper backend/frontend capability using Django REST framework.
+CLAUDE is playing a big part in this as I've never used REACT before.

-> Vault1337 is being built using the Django framework (5.1.4) to enable me to create a repository for malware and utilise Python3 to perform static analysis on samples.
+> Vault1337 is being built using the Django, REACT and VITE to enable me to create a repository for malware and utilise Python3 to perform static analysis on samples.

 > Currently being developed on Windows but it is likely this will be better suited to run on Linx rather than Windows in order to take advantage of Linux static analysis capabilities
->  ** Update ** I do have this running nicely on my Raspberry PI 5 with SSD board.
-Served via Gunicorn/NGINX

 Documentation is a work in progress but can be found at [Vault1337.com](https://www.vault1337.com)